 Myelofibrosis can cause complications, such as extramedullary hematopoiesis, severe anemia, and acute myeloid leukemia, among others.
 Treatment may reduce risk.

-Myelofibrosis (MF) is a chronic form of blood cancer where scar tissue in the bone marrow slows down the production of healthy blood cells.
-A shortage of blood cells causes many of the symptoms and complications of MF, such as fatigue, easy bruising, fever, and bone or joint pain.
+Myelofibrosis (MF) is a chronic form of blood cancer where scar tissue in the bone marrow slows the production of healthy blood cells.
+A shortage of blood cells causes many symptoms and complications of MF, such as fatigue, easy bruising, fever, and bone or joint pain.

 Many people don’t experience any symptoms in the early stages of the disease.
-As the disease progresses, symptoms and complications tied to abnormal blood cell counts may begin to appear.
+As the disease progresses, symptoms and complications tied to abnormal blood cell counts may appear.

-It’s important to work with your doctor to proactively treat MF, especially as soon as you begin experiencing symptoms.
+A doctor can help proactively treat MF as soon as you begin experiencing symptoms.
 Treatment can help reduce your risk of complications and increase survival.